Graphmasters/graphmasters-navigation-ios/README.md

 ## Usage
 Once started the app requests permission to access the device location.
 After receiving a valid location, the camera will pan to that location.
 Via long press on the map a destination is set and a navigation session is started.
 The corresponding button will stop an active navigation.
-Thr Follow-button brons you back to follower-mode if you panned the map.
+Thr Follow-button brings you back to follower-mode if you panned the map.